brianwatling/StreamPlot/README.md

 - multiple plots from the same stream? (ie. in [x, y1, y2, y3, ...] format)
 - labels?
 - better/more colours?
+- support a maximum number of samples (possibly implemented by a circular buffer)
+- vertex arrays or vertex buffers if performance becomes a problem
 - let me know what you need!

 ## License